MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/AdsApp.md

 ## <a name="createlabel-string-name-string-description-string-backgroundcolor-"></a>createLabel(string name, string description, string backgroundColor)
 Creates a label.

 For limits on the number of labels you may create per account, see [Limits](/advertising/guides/entity-hierarchy-limits#label).
+For an example that adds a label to an account, see [Using labels](../examples/labels.md).

 ### Arguments
 |Name|Type|Description|